Latte Filters

 <h1>{$heading|upper}</h1>

-Filters can be chained, in that case they apply in order from left to right:
+Filters can be chained, and they are applied in order from left to right:

 <h1>{$heading|lower|capitalize}</h1>

-Parameters are put after the filter name separated by colon or comma:
+Parameters are entered after the filter name, separated by colons or commas:

 <h1>{$heading|truncate:20,''}</h1>